 The series of images could be easily adjusted, cropped, and output to the desired size straight from Adobe Lightroom, so really, the only hard part left was building a turntable that I could somehow control electronically in precise and tiny amounts.

-The turntable and electronic control hardware became a research project in modern DIY robotics, and it became my mission over the 2014 Christmas break to study the many resources available at my new favorite web site, SparkFun.com.
+The turntable and electronic control hardware became a research project in modern DIY robotics, and it became my mission over a recent Christmas break to study the many resources available on my new favorite web sites, ServoCity.com and SparkFun.com.

-Using Sketchup to create 3D assemblies from model files provided by SparkFun, I was able to create the scale model at left with enough confidence to go ahead and order the parts.
-When the parts came, to my delight if not necessarily surprise, everything went together exactly as planned, and the result is shown below.
+Using Sketchup to create 3D assemblies from model files provided for the Actobotics parts, I was able to create the scale model at left with enough confidence to go ahead and order the parts.
+When the parts came, to my delight if not necessarily my surprise, everything went together exactly as planned, and the result is shown below.

 The motor is a stepper motor, which is the kind of thing used to drive the print head back and forth in your inkjet printer.
 They are driven by computer control, and rather than spinning at a constant rate when you apply power, they move just one tiny step at a time.
 The motor is built to do 200 steps per revolution.
 I am using it with a driver board that supports 8 "microsteps" per step, which means it takes 1600 steps per revolution of the motor.
 My gear assembly slows the turntable down by 8:1, so for one complete revolution of the turntable, it takes 12,800 pulses to the driver board, which makes it possible to control the turntable with very high precision.